Chocoloco123/Crittr-App-BE/README.md

-# PetCare Journal Backend
+# Crittr Backend

-A Python FastAPI backend for the PetCare Journal application, containerized with Docker for easy deployment.
+A Python FastAPI backend for the Crittr application, containerized with Docker for easy deployment.

 ## Features